solus-project/budgie-site/content/blog/2017-08-18-release-of-budgie-10-4.md

 {{< altimg "2017/08/10-4/Budgie_Menu.jpg" >}}

 Building upon the lessons learned when (*and inspiration from*) implementing the Brisk Menu for MATE, searching has been completely overhauled.
-We now support the use of categories for searching and provide a predictable, sane search mechanism.
+We now support the use of keywords for searching and provide a predictable, sane search mechanism.
 Items that previously would not show up as expected, such as searching for "Displays", are now resolved.

 For items that would show up in excess, we now de-duplicate search results to only showing unique entries when we're in "search mode" or "super compact" mode (in other words, no headers or sidebar categories).